I Know There's an Answer: Controversy and rewrite

 The song was rewritten after Mike Love voiced objections to the lyrics.
 Love stated in a 1993 interview that he found the original lyrics "so totally offensive [and] nauseating" that he refused to sing them.
 He told Wilson that he was strongly opposed to drugs such as LSD and did not wish for the Beach Boys to be associated with its culture.
 In his recollection, he was aware of the fact that Wilson had experimented with LSD and knew that the "prevailing drug jargon [suggested] that doses of LSD would shatter your ego, as if that were a positive thing...
 I wasn't interested in taking acid or getting rid of my ego."
 He said, "The people that I'd seen indulge in those things exhibited behaviors and mannerisms that left much to be desired."

 Al Jardine recalled that "Brian was very concerned" and asked the rest of the band for their opinions: "To be honest, I don't think we even knew what an ego was ...
 Finally Brian decided, 'Forget it.
 I'm changing the lyrics.
 There's too much controversy.'"
 Love said that "Brian didn't balk" at his proposed lyric changes.
 "Maybe he cared, maybe he didn't.
 He never said anything to me directly."
 In a 2007 interview, Wilson said he "didn't mind" changing the lyrics, "But you know what?
 The ego of the band was Mike.
 He was the ego guy."
 When the song was published, Wilson neglected to credit Love as a co-writer.
 In 1994, Love successfully sued for writing credits on 35 Beach Boys songs, including "I Know There's an Answer".
 (Note: Love was also awarded credit for "Hang On to Your Ego", which, if counted, would boost the number to 36.)

+However, session tape evidence directly contradicts these claims by showing that Al was in fact the one who was getting nervous about the initial lyric draft, and also reveals Brian’s support for Mike’s lyrical revisions to the track.

 In retrospect, Jardine said of the dispute, "It's funny...Now, it seems like no big deal; it just seemed like it at the time."
 Bruce Johnston felt it was not "one of my favorite songs.
 I remember recording it as 'Hang On To Your Ego,' and it just never, ever felt right to me either way.
 I was more interested in the harmonicas and the double bass."